migueldhyne/moodle-local_wikicreator/README.md

 **License:** GNU GPL v3+

 ## Overview
-The **Wiki Creator** plugin allows you to bulk-create pages in an existing Moodle wiki, based on:
+The **Wiki Creator** plugin allows administrators to bulk-create pages in an existing Moodle wiki, based on:
 - The wiki ID
 - A JSON object defining page titles and HTML content
 - A list of group IDs